Sreedev/data-engineering-projects/README.md

-# Data Engineering Projects by Sreedev
+# Data Engineering Projects
+## Created and maintained by Sreedev
-This respository contains the consolidation of all my data engineering projects.
+This repository contains the consolidation of all my data engineering passion projects.

 ## Projects
 1. Pizza Sales Analysis - *Postgres SQL, Python, Pandas, Power BI*